 - 1 ½ cups Powdered sugar

-- 4 tablespoons Half and half, or milk
+- 1 tablespoon Half and half, or milk

 - 1 teaspoon Vanilla extract

 - Preheat the oven to 350 degrees.

 - Melt the butter in a medium size saucepan.
 Add the apples, spices, and lemon juice.
 Sauté over medium heat until apples become soft- about 7-10 minutes.

-- Grease a loaf or bundt pan.
-Add some of the apples to the bottom of the pan.
-Dip the pieces of biscuit dough in the melted butter, and begin layering in the pan with the apple mixture.
+- Grease a loaf or Bundt pan.
+Add some of the apples to the bottom of the pan, about half a cup.

-- While bread is baking, mix powdered sugar, half and half, and vanilla extract in a bowl.
+- While bread is baking, make the glaze.
+Mix powdered sugar, half and half, and vanilla extract in a bowl.